The Year 4338: Petersburg Letters

-The Year 4338: Petersburg Letters (4338-й год: Петербургские письма) is an 1835 novel by Vladimir Odoevsky.
-It is a futuristic novel, set in the year 4338, a year before Biela's Comet was to collide with the Earth as computed in the 1820s although the comet burned up later in the nineteenth century.
-This work was originally conceived as the third part of a trilogy, which was also to have featured depictions of Russia in the time of Peter the Great and in the author's contemporary period, the 1830s.
-The first part was never written and the second and futuristic parts remained unfinished.
+The Year 4338: Petersburg Letters (4338-й год: Петербургские письма) is an 1835 novel by Vladimir Odoyevsky.
+It is a futuristic novel set in the year 4338.
+According to calculations made in the 1820s, 4338 was one year before Biela's Comet was predicted to collide with the Earth; in reality, the comet disintegrated later in the 19th century.
+The Year 4338: Petersburg Letters was originally conceived as the third part of a trilogy, which was also to have featured depictions of Russia in the time of Peter the Great and in the author's contemporary period, the 1830s.
+The first part was never written, and the second and futuristic parts remained unfinished.
 Fragments were published in 1835 and 1840, with the fullest version appearing in 1926.

+Plot and predictions

+As a frame narrative, the teller of the story transfers his consciousness into the body of a Chinese student, Ippolit Tsunguev in the far future.
+Tsunguev attends St. Petersburg's 'Main School'.
+His letters to his fellow students constitute the novel, hence its title.

-The world described in Odoevsky's work is in some respects similar to the 21st century and yet differs significantly from the actual present.
-Some of the technological advances included in the Petersburg Letters are air and space travel, the telephone, artificially controlled climates and the ability to photocopy.
-Hallucinogenic and truth drugs, in the forms of gaseous drinks and "magnetic baths" remove hypocrisy from social life.
-In this envisioned future, Russia and China are the centers of global power.
-Russia and China united their efforts to avoid Earth's collision with another planet.
-In the novel, China is described as having experienced a "deadly stagnation" which came to an end with the rule of Hin Gin in the 39th century.
-The main character of the story is actually a Chinese student, Ippolit Tsunguev, (not a Russian character, as might be expected) who attends St. Petersburg's "Main School".
-His letters to his fellow students constitute the novel.
+Some of the technological advances included in the novel are air and space travel, the telephone, artificially controlled climates, and the ability to photocopy.
+Hallucinogenic and truth drugs, in the form of gaseous drinks and 'magnetic baths', remove hypocrisy from social life.
+In this envisioned future, Russia and China are the centres of global power.
+Russia and China have united their efforts to avoid Earth's collision with another planet.
+China is described as having experienced a 'deadly stagnation' which came to an end with the rule of Hin Gin in the 39th century.

+The novel describes something similar to blogging, referred to as a 'home newspaper': the butler records a message with various comments of the estate owner, photocopies the record, and sends the copies to the owner's acquaintances.

+Commentary

+Literary critics remark that the remoteness of the novel in time may be attributed to the slow pace of life in the 19th century.